owntracks/recorder/README.md

 * `ocat ... --limit 10`
    prints data  for the current month, starting now and going backwards; only 10 locations will be printed.
 Generally, the `--limit` option reads the storage back to front which makes no sense in some combinations.

 Specifying `--fields lat,tid,lon` will request just those JSON elements from the store.
-(Note that doing so with output GPX or GEOJSON could render those formats useless if, say, `lat` is missing in the list of fields.)
+(Note that doing so with output GPX or GEOJSON could render those formats useless if, say, `lat` is missing in the list of fields.
+Also note, that currently fields which are arrays or lists are supported only the JSON output.)

 The `--from` and `--to` options allow you to specify a UTC date and/or timestamp from which respectively until which data will be read.
 By default, the last 6 hours of data are produced.
 If `--from` is not specified, it therefore defaults to "now minus 6 hours".
 If `--to` is not specified it defaults to "now".
 Dates and times must be specified as strings, and the following formats are recognized: